The Best Weekend in Nantucket

 Then, pick one of the many beaches Nantucket has to offer to relax away!
 Nantucket has over 100 miles of sandy shoreline and all are open to the public.
 The north Nantucket Sound beaches are gentle, while the outer beaches have strong currents.

 And that’s it!
-A quick but epic 3 days in Nantucket.
+A quick but epic 3 day weekend in Nantucket.
 What are you most looking forward to?

 You Might Also Enjoy: